Your Guide to Software Supply Chain Security: Everything you need to know

 One in five applications contain run-time exposure

 20% of all applications have high, critical or apocalyptic issues during execution, the phase at which attackers deploy malicious code.
-The most significant number of security issues are found in later attack phases, where the potential impact on business operations is higher.
+The most significant number of security breaches are found in later attack phases, where the potential impact on business operations is higher.

 What is the OSC&R framework and how does it help prevent supply chain attacks?